 Heat a generous glug of olive oil in a large, deep pan and sear the lamb on each side, enhancing the flavour of the meat.
 Now set aside on a plate and add the smoked lardons, shallots, carrot, fennel, garlic and fresh herbs to the same pan, stirring for a few minutes until softened.
 Add in the red wine and cook for a further two minutes.

 Next add in the tinned tomatoes, stock, vegetable puree and mint sauce and allow to bubble for a minute, then turn the heat down to a simmer and add the lamb back in.
 Spoon the sauce over the top of the lamb, then cover with a lid and place in the oven for three hours, turning the lamb over half way through cooking.

-*Later on, when the three hours is up* remove the lamb from the pan onto a plate and ease the meat off the bone using a fork.
+*Later on, when the three hours is up* remove the lamb from the pan and ease the meat off the bone using a fork.
 Discard the bone and any fatty bits, add the meat back into the sauce and stir through.
 Note, if the sauce is a little loose you can reduce this over the hob before adding the lamb back in, bearing in mind that the shredded lamb with thicken it up considerably anyway.

 On to the pasta…

 Combine the flour and semolina in a bowl, creating a well in the centre.
 To the well, add the yolks, olive oil and water and whisk together with a fork.
 As you whisk, the sides of the well will start to fall in and combine with the yolks.
 When a sticky dough has formed and you can no longer whisk, use your hand to bring the rest of the mixture together.

 If you have some flour mixture left over and the dough won’t take it – don’t fret – you can use this for dusting your work surface and pasta roller.
 If your dough feels overly tough and crumbly just add a bit more water.